kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 The Kaw Companion project reached precisely this point during the development of Version 1.1.

 What began as an instructional companion for the KU-CRL Framing Routine gradually revealed a deeper architectural discovery.
 The project was not merely building an intelligent tutoring system.
-It was uncovering the constitutional principles required for a governed instructional engine capable of combining deterministic instructional reasoning with adaptive artificial intelligence.
+It was uncovering the constitutional s required for a governed instructional engine capable of combining deterministic instructional reasoning with adaptive artificial intelligence.

 Version 2.0 established the constitutional foundation for that discovery.

-It defined the permanent separation between instructional reasoning and instructional communication, introduced deterministic instructional intent as the governing center of the architecture, and established the constitutional principles that every future implementation must preserve.
+It defined the permanent separation between instructional reasoning and instructional communication, introduced deterministic instructional intent as the governing center of the architecture, and established the constitutional s that every future implementation must preserve.

 Continued development of the runtime, however, revealed that another architectural distinction was equally important.